artie-labs/transfer/README.md

 ### Docker and examples

-The Transfer base image is published to Docker Hub and can be viewed [here](https://hub.docker.com/r/artielabs/transfer).
+The Transfer base image is published on Docker Hub and can be viewed [here](https://hub.docker.com/r/artielabs/transfer).

-Take a look at the [examples folder](https://github.com/artie-labs/transfer/tree/master/examples) to see end-end example on how Transfer would work.
+Take a look at the [examples folder](https://github.com/artie-labs/transfer/tree/master/examples) to see end-end examples on how Transfer works.

-#### Kubernetes
+### Kubernetes
 Simply define a K8 deployment, use Transfer as the base image and provide a configuration file.
 Then you'll need to run
 ```sh
 ./transfer --config path_to_config